malteschoen/pttModelStudies/README.md

 The picture above shows that the relaxation time lambda shift the curves 'left to right'.
 </details>

-##  Chapter 4: Effect of elasticity parameter epsilon in the exponential model
+##  Chapter 5: Effect of elasticity parameter epsilon in the exponential model
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>

 ![epsiViscosity](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/002a_effect_of_epsilon.png)

 The picture above shows that with lower value of the elasticity parameter epsilon, steady-state uniaxial elongational viscosity exceeds steady-state shear viscosity by a larger factor (higher Trouton ratio).
-Also, a careful viewer will have observed that smaller value of epsilon shifts curves towards higher shear rates.
+Also, a careful viewer will have observed that smaller value of epsilon appears to shift the curves towards higher deformation rates.
 See appendix 1 for more details on this.

 ![epsiSwell](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/002b_effect_of_epsilon.png)

 The picture above shows that epsilon also has an outsized effect on die swell.
 </details>

-##  Chapter 5: Effect of affinity parameter zeta in the exponential model
+##  Chapter 6: Effect of affinity parameter zeta in the exponential model
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>